tasxatzial/2048-game/README.md

   * `loseConditionFnName`: The function name in [LoseCondition.js](src/js/gameModel/LoseCondition.js).
 Specifies the lose condition of a game.
 * `gridOptions`: An object with possible keys:
   * `newTileFnName`: The function name in [NewTile.js](src/js/gameModel/NewTile.js).
 Specifies how to add new tiles after each move, supporting the addition of multiple tiles.
   * `mergeResultFnName`: The function name in [MergeResult.js](src/js/gameModel/MergeResult.js).
-Specifies the new value of two merged tiles.
+Specifies the new tile value obtained from merging all tiles in a cell.
   * `mergeScoreFnName`: The function name in [MergeScore.js](src/js/gameModel/MergeScore.js).
-Specifies the extra score from merging two tiles.
+Specifies the extra score obtained from merging all tiles in a cell.
   * `mergeConditionFnName`: The function name in [MergeCondition.js](src/js/gameModel/MergeCondition.js).
-Specifies when two tiles can merge.
+Specifies when tiles can merge.
 The first parameter corresponds to the tile closest to the edge in the slide direction.
   * `gridBooleanFnName`: The function name in [GridBoolean.js](src/js/gameModel/GridBoolean.js).
 Specifies a two dimensional boolean array that represents the rows of the board.
 A value of 1 indicates that the corresponding cell is enabled and can accept tiles, while a value of 0 indicates a disabled cell where tiles cannot occupy or slide through.
 Disabled cells will display as squares with black background and a white border.
   * `mergeAll`: `false` if we want only two tiles to merge, else `true`.
 When `true`, the tile closest to the edge in the slide direction will be compared against each of the other tiles.
 * `initialTiles`: An array of initial tiles.
 Each tile should be an object with the following required keys: